Alexsogge/MasterProject/documentation/architecture.md

 If hand wash event is triggered -> last x sensor data has to be send.

-Requests newest trained model.
+Requests newest trained model (at startup).

 Furthermore it communicates with the soap dispenser for verifying ground truth data

 Considerations:
   - Just send data for hand wash events or noise too?
   - Mark start and end of hand wash?
-Not that good.
     - How to recognize start and end in last x data points.
+    - If possible without user interaction.
     - If possible determine on server for higher energy efficiency

 ## Learner
 Receives sensor data, applies them to the model, relearn, publish new model.
+Use python and TensorFlow [1].

 Considerations:
   - User specific model or global?